VCU-CS-Capstone/cs-25-320-nasa-psyche-mission/Status Reports/Status Report Fall Week 01.md

 Rodrigo Spinola

 ## 1) Accomplishments this week ##
-   - Met as a team and with the advisor and sponser
+   - Met as a team and with the advisor and sponsor
-   - The team created the github repo and added templates
-   - We added information into the github templates and are finishing assignemnt 1
+   - Set up a discord as our means of communication
+   - Established roles for each team member based on their strengths
+   - Set goals to complete for next week as a team

 ## 2) Milestones to be completed next week ##
-   - Study the psyche mission
-   - Brainstorm ideas for expiernces in AR/WebXR
-   - Learn A-Frame to have a better idea of AR/WebXR
+   -Create a Github Repository for project
+   -Fill information based on templates provided

 ## 3) Issues, problems or concerns ##
    - No issues to report!